Xcaciv/XCBatch/README.md

 ## Processor Result Requeuing

-Also, consider an advanced scenario where in you need to process large files and take individual actions on each record in the file.
+It is sometimes useful to break a process into stages and hand each stage off to a processor that can perform that stage in an optimized manner.
+Consider a scenario where in you need to process large files and take individual actions on each record in the file.
 You place the file to be processed in the Azure Storage Queue so that if the worker is interrupted, another can take over.
 Each of the resulting records is placed in a database and queued to be processed via the Azure Service Bus Queue:

     // TODO: Code example